zjaoyuki/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `add n/John Doe p/98765432 e/john.doe@gmail.com a/Blk 456, Den Road, #01-355 c/K1A` : Adds a contact named `John Doe` with category `student` to LittleLogBook.
+   * `add n/John Doe p/98765432 e/john.doe@gmail.com a/Blk 456, Den Road, #01-355 c/K1A` : Adds a contact named `John Doe` with class `K1A` to LittleLogBook.

    * `note 1 desc/Allergic to peanut` : Add the not "Allergic to peanut" to contact at index 1.